 - Term length

 - List any repayment penalties

 Does a Loan Estimate Hurt My Credit Score?

 Receiving a loan estimate does not affect your credit scores.
 When you receive a loan estimate, the lender has yet to approve your application.
 All the loan estimate provides are the terms that the lender will offer if you move forward with the loan.
 If you decide to proceed, then the lender will ask you for additional financial information, which can include pulling your credit report.

-In general, most credit scores are not impacted by multiple inquiries when shopping for loans within a short period of time, such as 30 days.
-These can be seen as a single inquiry and will have little impact on your credit scores.
+In general, most credit scores are not impacted by multiple hard inquiries when shopping for loans within a short period of time, such as 30 days.
+These can be seen as a single hard inquiry and will have little impact on your credit scores.

 How Accurate Is a Loan Estimate?

 A loan estimate from a lender is typically accurate because if it is not, it could end up costing them money.
 Fees, especially the ones levied by the lender, will generally be correct.